TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Experiments

 \subsection{Novel View Synthesis}

 Table \ref{tab:NVS_ref} shows numerical results in the standard reflective benchmark.
 We report Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) \cite{wang2004image}, and Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable} as metrics.
-Our method outperforms the competition, including baseline Ref-Gaussian, which is also the state-of-the-art method currently under this benchmark to the best of our knowledge.
+Our method performs favorably compared to other methods, including baseline Ref-Gaussian, which is also the state-of-the-art method currently under this benchmark to the best of our knowledge.
 We provide qualitative results to accompany this table, for real scenes in Figure~\ref{fig:nvs_real} and synthetic ones in Figure~\ref{fig:nvs_synth}.
-Our method displays superior ability in capturing reflections on the surface with more fidelity, while competition Ref-Gaussian and 3DGS-DR suffer from distorted or missing reflections.
-We also show in the supplementary material numerical and qualitative comparisons under non-reflective data on Nerf Synthetic Scenes~\cite{nerf}.
-Here our method performs competitively with the competition.
+Our method displays superior ability in capturing reflections on the surface with more fidelity, while Ref-Gaussian and 3DGS-DR suffer from distorted or missing reflections.
+We also show in the supplementary material numerical (Tab.
+1 in Supp.
+Mat.) and qualitative (Fig. 1 in Supp.
+Mat.) comparisons under non-reflective data on Nerf Synthetic Scenes~\cite{nerf}.
+In that generic setting, we perform competitively with the state-of-the-art.
 The improvement brought by our method over the baseline Ref-Gaussian particularly, under both reflective and non-reflective scenes, is a testimony of the efficacy and versatility of our representation.